 MiCS Coronary Artery Bypass Graft (MiCS-CABG) Fellowship in partnership with Medtronic

-The MICS-CABG Fellowship, in partnership with Medtronic, supports a newly graduated cardiothoracic surgeon to acquire theoretical and practical knowledge in the surgical management of patients with coronary artery disease, with special interest in off-pump and minimal invasive techniques.
+The MICS-CABG Fellowship, in partnership with Medtronic, supports newly graduated cardiothoracic surgeons to acquire theoretical and practical knowledge in the surgical management of patients with coronary artery disease, with special interest in off-pump and minimal invasive techniques.
 A Fellow will have an exciting opportunity to work under the guidance of leading surgeon-educators in this field.
 Specifically, the Fellow will gain foundational knowledge of the pathophysiology of coronary artery disease, the rationale for its surgical treatment and first-hand experience in MICS CABG.

 • Education